mprinc/webpack.js.org/src/content/guides/getting-started.md

 ## Creating a Bundle

-First we'll tweak our directory structure slightly, separating the "source" code (`/src`) from our "distribution" code (`/dist`).
+First we'll tweak our directory structure slightly, separating the <span class='definition'>"source" code (`/src`)</span> from our <span class='definition'>"distribution" code (`/dist`)</span>.
 The "source" code is the code that we'll write and edit.
 The "distribution" code is the minimized and optimized `output` of our build process that will eventually be loaded in the browser.
 Tweak the directory structure as follows:

 __project__